zerootoad/dishook/README.md

 # Dishook (W.I.P)

 **Dishook** is a simple and easy-to-use Python library for working with Discord webhooks.
-It provides convenient utilities for sending webhooks, creating rich embeds, handling allowed mentions, and more.
-This library is perfect for developers who want to automate sending messages, embeds, and polls to Discord channels with minimal setup.
+It provides utilities for sending webhooks, creating embeds, handling allowed mentions, and more.
+This library was mainly made for the purpose of automation with minimal setup.
+Primaly created as fork of lovvskillz webhook management library (https://github.com/lovvskillz/python-discord-webhook).

 ## Features